rajinders/migrate-to-azuredsvm/README.md

 * Currently I am only copying disks, end points, VM extensions.
 I am not copying ACL's and other type of extensions like malware extension
 * I only tested the script with PowerShell SDK Version 0.9.2
 * I tested migrating standard VM in West US to DS Series VM in West US only.
 I logged into the newly created VM and verified that all disks were present.
 This is the extent of my testing.
 My VM with 3 Disk's copied in 10 minutes.
+* If your destination storage account already exists it has to be of type “Premium_LRS”.
+If you have an existing account of different type the script will fail.
+If the storage account does not exist it will be created.